 - Stress: What Is a Stress Blanket — and How Can It Help You

 - Insomnia: Can a Weighted Blanket Get Rid of Your Insomnia?

 As you can see, weighted blankets may help alleviate everything from insomnia to sensory processing disorder.
-Made with around 10 percent of the user’s body weight, they work by providing a form of therapy called “deep touch pressure stimulation.”
-Therapists perform deep touch pressure stimulation by squeezing and applying firm but gentle pressure to the body.
+Made with around 10% of the user’s body weight, they work by providing a form of therapy called “deep touch pressure stimulation.”
+As mentioned, this sleep technology is appropriate for children over the age of one.

 If They’re Old Enough- Order A Luna Weighted Blanket for Kids Today!